Advanced settings and options

 Additionally, by using Max data transfer per mailbox, you can define how many megabytes per hour and gigabyte per day can be migrated.
 After exceeding those limits, the migration of a mailbox will be suspended and the program will move on to migrating other mailboxes.
 The default value is 0 (zero) which means there is no limit.

 In several parts of CodeTwo Exchange Migration, you can import data from a CSV file.
 The data in the CSV file can be arranged in any order and separated with any delimiter, because the program allows you to easily distinguish and map data from the file to specific fields.
-Depending on the purpose for which you are importing the file (listing source mailboxes or matching source mailboxes with target ones), different fields are used.
+Depending on the purpose for which you are importing the file (listing source mailboxes, matching source mailboxes with target ones or importing matched mailbox pairs to perform a migration), different fields are used.
 Refer to the table below to see what type of data can be provided in the CSV file (green ticks) and which fields are required.

 |Field name||Listing source